-Configured firewall is used to prevent unauthorised access from the outside.
+Risk assessment covers the entire production chain - from raw materials procurement to delivery to the customer.
+T 0 4 TTD: 1 Information IT risks arise from the use of Only legal and licensed IT software is used security illegal software, lost and to prevent possible risks. unrecoverable data and data Configured firewall is used to prevent unauthorised access from the outside. vulnerability.
 Unauthorised data access is controlled by granting employees only those rights and roles that are necessary for their work.
 Test environment is used to test software modifications.
 Protection against accidental data loss is ensured through creation of back-up copies.
 Antivirus software is installed in all computers of the Company.

-Workplaces and work equipment are under regular maintenance.
-Identified irregularities that might affect employee safety and health are addressed.

-Work equipment control devices are clearly visible, identifiable and appropriately labelled.
-Work equipment is equipped with a control system allowing to stop them fully and safely.
-Emergency stop devices are installed for this purpose.
-Where there is a risk that contact with the moving parts of a piece of work equipment may cause employee trauma, such parts must be covered and protective devices must be installed to prevent access to danger zones.
-Work equipment is appropriately labelled with safety and health warnings to ensure employee safety.
-Employees receive appropriate briefing on the use of work equipment, they receive on-site training at the workplace and are made aware of potential hazards related to work equipment.
+Occupational risk Inadequate workplace Workplaces and work equipment are under factors: equipment; regular maintenance.
+Identified Physical factors Non-compliance with the irregularities that might affect employee 1 Hysical factors minimum requirements to safety and health are addressed. workplace equipment; Work equipment control devices are clearly Mobile self-propelled/non-self- visible, identifiable and appropriately propelled work equipment; labelled.
+Work equipment is equipped with Potentially dangerous a control system allowing to stop them fully machinery; and safely.
+Emergency stop devices are Stability and firmness of installed for this purpose.
+Where there is a construction works; risk that contact with the moving parts of a Evacuation routes and exits; piece of work equipment may cause Fire detection and fire employee trauma, such parts must be extinguishing; covered and protective devices must be Electrical installations; installed to prevent access to danger zones.
+The activities of other Work equipment is appropriately labelled undertakings in the process of with safety and health warnings to ensure providing services and employee safety.
+Employees receive performing other works at the appropriate briefing on the use of work Company. equipment, they receive on-site training at the workplace and are made aware of potential hazards related to work equipment.
 The installation and structure of mobile work equipment is designed to ensure minimum risk exposure for employees.
-Such equipment is under continuous maintenance, employees using equipment receive training and undergo periodic health checks.
+Such equipment is under continuous maintenance, employees using the equipment receive training and undergo periodic health checks.
 The maintenance of potentially dangerous machinery is carried out in accordance with the Law on the Maintenance of Potentially Dangerous Machinery.
 Maintenance of potentially dangerous machinery is performed, supervisors of potentially dangerous machinery are appointed.
-Employees operating potentially dangerous machinery receive training, qualification is reviewed on a regular basis, they undergo periodic health checks.
+Employees operating potentially dangerous machinery receive training, their qualification is reviewed on a regular basis, they undergo periodic health checks.

-Maintenance of construction works is

-performed in order to ensure stability and firmness of construction works in accordance with the construction technical regulation.
+Maintenance of construction works is performed in order to ensure stability and firmness of construction works in accordance with the construction technical regulation.
 The condition of construction works is under regular monitoring, periodic inspections of construction works are carried out.